 An Italian painter who infused the bold, gestural style of American Abstract Expressionism with a distinctly Mediterranean lyricism and light.

-Afro Basaldella, known simply as Afro, brought a warm, humanist touch to the muscular world of mid-century abstraction.
-Growing up in Udine in a family of artists, he was trained in the fresco tradition, a foundation that later lent a sense of mural-like scale and architectural balance to his canvases.
-After early work with the Scuola Romana, a trip to New York in 1950 proved transformative.
-Immersed in the energy of Willem de Kooning and Arshile Gorky, Afro absorbed their gestural freedom but refused to abandon figuration entirely.
-His paintings became landscapes of memory—swirls of lush color that suggested Venetian lagoons, Roman piazzas, or the human form, all dissolved into a vibrant, emotional haze.
-Working alongside countrymen like Alberto Burri and Lucio Fontana, he became Italy's foremost answer to Action Painting, but his work always felt more poetic than violent.
-He represented Italy at the Venice Biennale multiple times and executed major public commissions, including a mural for the UNESCO headquarters in Paris, cementing his status as a painter who translated the American avant-garde into a European vernacular.
+Afro Basaldella painted a mural for the UNESCO headquarters in Paris.
+Trained in the fresco tradition in Udine, he brought mural-like scale and architectural balance to his canvases.
+After early work with the Scuola Romana, a 1950 trip to New York proved transformative.
+He absorbed the gestural freedom of Willem de Kooning and Arshile Gorky but refused to abandon figuration entirely.
+His paintings became landscapes of memory—swirls of lush color suggesting Venetian lagoons, Roman piazzas, or the human form dissolved into a vibrant, emotional haze.
+Working alongside Alberto Burri and Lucio Fontana, he became Italy's foremost answer to Action Painting, though his work felt more poetic than violent.
+He represented Italy at the Venice Biennale multiple times.
+His UNESCO mural translated the American avant-garde into a European vernacular.

 1901–1927